 After you ask your friend how she is and give her a moment to vent all her tears, fears, exhaustion, and anger, it’s your turn to step in with your words of love and wisdom…PS It works just as well over text and e-mail (even Facebook)

 “New Mom Speech”

 You were given this baby because God knew that you were the perfect mother for this child.
 You are the one He chose.
-God knew that you would give your baby everything they needed to become the person that God created them to be.
-You can do this, and even on the days when you are struggling, when the baby is screaming and you are covered in pee and spit up, you are doing an amazing job because you aren’t giving up.
+God knew you would give your baby everything they needed to become the person God created them to be.
+You can do this, and even on the days when you are struggling, when the baby is screaming, and you are covered in pee and spit up, you are doing an amazing job because you aren’t giving up.
 You are loving that baby and trying your hardest, and that‘s all your baby needs.